 What types of degree do you offer?

-We offer both the undergraduate and postgraduate degrees.
+We offer both undergraduate and graduate degree programs.

 What courses do you offer?